Eluding a Police Officer: Not a Movie Car Chase

 A police officer doesn’t have to use both the lights and siren in order for a driver to be put on notice to pull over.
 If the notice is sufficient for a driver to understand that they are to pull over, that is all the statute requires.
 Thus, a police officer could use any or all of the following: flashing lights, siren, bullhorn, or honking.

 If you endanger another person or cause an accident in an attempt to elude an officer, eluding a police officer is a felony.
 This is the typical high-speed car chase we often see in the movies.
 This kind of elusive maneuvering of a vehicle can endanger the lives of others.
-The crime is punishable by a prison term of from 1 to 5 years, a fine of up to $5000 or a combination of fines and incarceration.
-Okla.
-Stat. tit.
-21 § 540A.
+The crime is punishable by one to five years in prison, a fine of up to $5,000, or both.

-If you cause an accident while trying to elude a police officer that results in great bodily injury to another person — creating a substantial risk of death, permanent disfigurement, protracted loss or impairment — you could be charged with a felony punishable by from 1 to 5 years in prison, a fine up to $5,000, or fines and incarceration.
+If you cause an accident while trying to elude a police officer that results in great bodily injury to another person — creating a substantial risk of death, permanent disfigurement, protracted loss, or impairment — you could be charged with a felony offense.
+This is punishable by one to five years in prison, a fine of up to $5,000, or both.

 If you are facing charges for eluding a police officer in Tulsa, it is important that you contact an experienced Tulsa criminal defense attorney as soon as possible.
 Your attorney can help you protect your freedom.